 My research and teaching interests lie in urban processes and politics, particularly in South Asia.
 My work is motivated by the aim of exploring pathways to continued citizenship for the urban poor in the contemporary city landscape marked by large-scale, violent dispossession.
 In my primary research project, I examine how contemporary urban development interacts with historical structures of patronage-based state society relations in Chennai, India.
 I use ethnographic and archival methods to investigate how residents negotiate with local politicians, bureaucrats, and activists to preserve citizenship in urban landscapes marked by violent, large-scale slum evictions.

-Narayan, P., 2018.
+NARAYAN, P. 2018.
 The informal local: A multi-scalar approach to examining participation in urban renewal.
-In Urban Renewal, Community and Participation: Theory, Policy and Practice, Eds.
-J. Clark and N. Wise.
-Springer (The Urban Book Series), pp. 199-217
+In Urban Renewal, Community and Participation: Theory, Policy and Practice, edited by J. Clark and N. Wise, 199-217.
+Springer (The Urban Book Series).

-Narayan, P., 2017.
+NARAYAN, P. 2017.
 Displacement as disaster relief: Environmental gentrification and state informality in developing Chennai.
-In Just Green Enough: Urban Development and Environmental Gentrification, Eds.
-W. Curran and T. Hamilton.
+In Just Green Enough: Urban Development and Environmental Gentrification, edited by W. Curran and T. Hamilton, 139-150.
+London: Routledge.